 Fiji Airways flies nonstop from Los Angeles to Fiji, connecting on Solomon Airlines to Honiara, on Guadalcanal.

-Visit www.visitsolomons.com/sb for a detailed to lodging, culture, climate, history, sports and tours.
+Visit www.visitsolomons.com/sb for details to lodging, culture, climate, history, sports and tours.

 READ MORE stories on the best islands to visit